mreineck/pocketfft/README.md

 Since this is a header-only library, it can only be configured via preprocessor macros.

+POCKETFFT_CACHE_SIZE:\
-POCKETFFT_CACHE_SIZE: if 0, disable all caching of FFT plans, else use an LRU cache with the requested size.
-If undefined, assume a cache size of 16.
+if 0, disable all caching of FFT plans, else use an LRU cache with the requested size.
+If undefined, assume a cache size of 16.\
-default: undefined
+Default: undefined

+POCKETFFT_NO_VECTORS:\
-POCKETFFT_NO_VECTORS: if defined, disable all support for CPU vector instructions.
+if defined, disable all support for CPU vector instructions.\
-default: undefined
+Default: undefined

-POCKETFFT_NO_MULTITHREADING: if defined, multi-threading will be disabled
+POCKETFFT_NO_MULTITHREADING:\ if defined, multi-threading will be disabled.\
-default: undefined
+Default: undefined

 Programming interface